showmeyourlens/VibeTravel/.ai/prd.md

   - 1. A question "Was this plan helpful?" is displayed with "Yes" and "No" buttons.
   - 2. A user can click either "Yes" or "No" once per generated plan.
   - 3. The response is recorded in the system for analysis.
+  - 4. Quesion "Was this plan helpful?" does not appear in plans that already have feedback from user.

 - ID: US-011
 - Title: Handle AI Generation Failure